 The Heart of Joy is a vegetarian and vegan cafe serving up hearty and delicious meals all day.
 On the breakfast menu, there are a number of breakfast plates.
 We both ordered the “Vegan Delight”, consisting of a soy latte, vegan ham, porridge with fruits, vegan butter, jam and spelt bread.
 What a nourishing way to start the day!

-Would you like to visit the most delightful area of Salzburg?
-Not only is it tranquil, but it’s also a free activity.
+Would you like to visit one of the most delightful spots in the city?
+Not only is it tranquil, but it’s one of the best free things to do in Salzburg.
 The Sound of Music made Mirabell Gardens famous.
 Regardless of its notoriety in film, it’s an exquisite garden with a rainbow of flourishing blooms, sure to brighten your day.

 One of the wonderful things about Mirabell Gardens?
 It’s open from 6:00am until dusk.
 If you’re an early riser or you want to get an earlier start to your day, you can visit Mirabell Gardens very early in the morning and perhaps even have it mostly to yourself.

 While we would have loved to have visited Mirabell Palace, it wasn’t open when we were there.
 Next time, for sure!
+Be sure to take note of this important detail within this Salzburg travel guide.
 The palace is open on Monday, Wednesday, and Thursday from 8:00-16:00, and on Tuesday and Friday from 13:00-16:00.

 Next, walk through the interior of the castle itself until you eventually get to the top.
 When we visited, it started to pour rain exactly as we got outside at the very top of the castle!
 Thankfully, we had an umbrella and tried our best to shield ourselves while snapping a few pictures and admiring the view.